 SIP or Systematic Investment Plan is an investment option that is offered by Mutual fund companies.
-One can invest little amount by utilizing SIP periodically (weekly, monthly, and quarterly).
+One can invest little amount by utilizing SIP periodically ( monthly, quarterly and Yearly).
 Besides, it offers a very controlled approach to investing for the retail investors.
 This, in succession, creates a positive approach to investing for creating wealth in the long term.
 If you are willing to calculate your SIP, you always have the option of using an SIP calculator.
 An SIP calculator helps you calculate your anticipated returns and wealth gain.

 An SIP is capable of making you financially disciplined as well as instil the habit of saving.
 It is always said the more in advance, the better and the same logic is applied when you invest in a SIP.
 The SIP calculator helps you to know more about the assets you own and also how you can invest your money in mutual funds.